yracine/device-type.myautomatic/README.md

 e) Copy and paste the redirect URL to the Automatic Developer portal under OAuth Redirect URL

-f) Save the URL redirect value at the Automatic Developer Portal!
+f) Save the URL redirect value at the Automatic Developer Portal

 g) Press back on your device to re-login by pressing again on MyAutomatic in the middle of the page

-h) The Automatic login page should re-appear without error message, enter your credentials
+h) The Automatic login page should re-appear without any error message, enter your credentials

 i) After being authenticated and pressing 'done' and 'next', the smartapp will show you the list of device(s) under your Automatic Account